Reviews of Books on Set Theory

 This is the book I used when I first started learning set theory.

-This book excelled at conveying highly abstract set-theoretic concepts in a very intuitive way.
-Set theory and topology are similar in many ways, and the book tries to remind the reader of such similarities from time to time.
-If you are a fan of analysis and have a background in topology (like me back in junior year), I believe this book is for you.
+This book excels at conveying highly abstract set-theoretic concepts in an intuitive manner.
+Set theory and topology share many similarities, and the book occasionally reminds the reader of these connections.
+If you are a fan of analysis and have a background in topology (like I did back in my junior year), I believe this book is for you.

-The exercises seemed too easy or difficult, and not many hints were provided.
+The exercises tend to be either too easy or too difficult, and not many hints are provided.

-I strongly recommend this book to people who want to pick up set theory.
+I strongly recommend this book to anyone interested in learning set theory.

 Set Theory, Thomas Jech (2003)

-This is the book that is always by my side nowadays.
+This is the book that is always by my side these days.

 This book is a set theory bible.
 Much of the theory in this book remains relevant nowadays.

-Most of the book is very detailed and well-written but the first 6 chapters are too brief for beginners to study.
-I recommend beginners to start with Kunen (above), then this book from Chapter 7 onwards.
+Most of the book is very detailed and well-written, but the first six chapters are too brief for beginners to study.
+I recommend that beginners start with Kunen (above) and then proceed with this book from Chapter 7 onwards.
 However, Jech’s approach to forcing uses Boolean algebras.
-While the theory of forcing with Boolean algebras is extremely elegant, it is rarely used in practice, so I recommend readers refer to Kunen’s book (2011) for forcing instead.
-Regardless, it is worth learning forcing with Boolean algebras once.
+While the theory of forcing with Boolean algebras is extremely elegant, it is rarely used in practice; therefore, I recommend that readers refer to Kunen’s book (2011) for a more comprehensive treatment of forcing.
+Regardless, it is worth learning forcing with Boolean algebras at least once.

-This book has lots of exercises with good hints.
-They are also reasonably difficult and I recommend readers attempt them as much as possible.
+This book contains numerous exercises with helpful hints.
+They are also reasonably difficult, and I recommend that readers attempt as many of them as possible.

 The Higher Infinite, Akihiro Kanamori (2003)

-This book is like Jech’s book but focuses on large cardinals.
+This book is similar to Jech’s book, but it focuses on large cardinals.

-I don’t read this book very often, but I feel that this book complements Jech’s book very well (i.e. in parts where Jech’s book is not clear, reading Kanamori’s book usually clarifies my doubts).
+I don’t read this book very often, but I feel that it complements Jech’s book very well (i.e., in parts where Jech’s book is not clear, reading Kanamori’s book usually clarifies my doubts).

-I only attempted a few exercises in this book.
+I attempted only a few exercises from this book.

 Set Theory: An Introduction to Independence Proofs, Kenneth Kunen (1980)